 Teaching students to understand the differences between fact and opinion is essential.
 This is a tested skill.
 More importantly, helping students correctly evaluate information will help them make informed life choices.
 For example, the news is full of campaign ads.
 Sorting facts from opinions helps people vote intelligently.

-Also, the Internet has opened up vast sources of information.
-Learning to distinguish what is true is of vital importance.
+Also, the Internet is full of information.
+Learning to distinguish what is true is important.
 Studies show that teens are sharing more and more information about themselves online.
-This information can even lead to cyber bullying.
+This information can even lead to cyberbullying.
 Teens need to sort out what is true.

 So, where do teachers begin?

 A fact is a proven piece of information.
 Facts are things that happened in the past or are happening now.
 Facts can be supported by evidence.
 Nonfiction genres focus on facts and opinions.

 Five percent of Alaska is covered by glaciers.

 Alaska has more coastline than the rest of the U.S. combined.

 An opinion is a belief, judgment, or way of thinking about something.
 It is what someone thinks about a particular subject or object.
 The fiction genre focuses on opinions.